ahuacate/pfsense-setup/README.md

 Aliases act as placeholders for real hosts, networks or ports.
 They can be used to minimize the number of changes that have to be made if a host, network or port changes.
 The name of an alias can be entered instead of the IP address, network or port in all fields that have a red background.
 In simple terms --- use them.

 ### 7.01 Create Firewall Alias - Chromecast IP List
-Here you list all your Chromecast and TV device IPs.
-So when you add a Chromecast IP assign it a static IP and enter it into the `Chromecast_IP_Addresses` alias list.
+Here you create entries for all your Chromecast and TV device IPs.

+But first you MUST assign your Chromecast & TV's IP a static IP address (do it in UniFi) and then enter the static IP address into the `Chromecast_IP_Addresses` alias list.

 Now create a new alias `Firewall` > `Aliases` > `IP Tab` > `Add` to open a new configuration form, then fill up the necessary fields as follows and adding your chromecast and TV devices: